 7. Combine the vinegar and white sugar in a large bowl.
 Toss in the apple and leeks mixture.
 Serve together with the pork chops.

 Blueberries – the Super Fruit

-Filled with antioxidants and phytoflavinoids, these berries are also high in potassium and vitamins C, E, and B. Therefore, they are rightfully labelled as super fruit.
-Not only can they lower your risk of heart disease and cancer, they are also anti-inflammatory.
+Filled with antioxidants and phytoflavinoids, these berries are also high in potassium and vitamins C, E, and B. Therefore, they are rightfully labelled as a super fruit.
+Not only can they lower your risk of heart disease and cancer, but they are also anti-inflammatory.

 Studies show that blueberries contain the highest antioxidant capacity of all commonly consumed fruits and vegetables.
 The antioxidants in blueberries have been shown to protect the body from oxidative damage.
 It increases the levels of the “bad” cholesterol – a critical phase in the pathway towards heart disease.